greek-mythology

 The myth of Medusa in Greek Mythology

-The three Mermaids of Greek mythology, according to Hesiod, “lived far away, at the end of the night across the Atlantic Ocean, where the Hesperides lived.”
+The three Gorgons of Greek mythology, according to Hesiod, “lived far away, at the end of the night across the Atlantic Ocean, where the Hesperides lived.”
 Unlike Stheno and Evryali who were immortal, Medusa was mortal.
+In addition, Medusa became better known than her two sisters through the story of her death.

 In Theogony there is a reference to the moment of Medusa’s death at the hands of Perseus, however there is no extensive reference to her face.
 On the contrary, in Ovid’s work, “Metamorphoses”, a more complete description is given both of the beheading of the Gorgon by Perseus and of its appearance.